almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 * Programming language - HTML, CSS, JavaScript for web development; Java, C# for desktop applications
 * SCRUM and Agile concepts
 * Version control - Git is the most popular source control system

+### Do I need to have a portfolio of my projects?

+Need to, no. Would it help you be a better canidate if you did, yes.
+I suggest that potentional programmers or developers have a Github or Jira account with their projects uploaded to it.
+Projects forked from another users account do not count as your project.
+Thus do not create an account, fork a number of projects, and then claim that you are experienced a coding.
+The commit history will prove that you are lying and you will not get the job.

+In addition, have a portfolio of your own projects, demonstrates the knowledge (or lack thereof) that you have about programming, regardless of what programming language you use.